-For more cookie recipes, check out my double chocolate cookies, brown butter chocolate chunk cookies, crème brûlée cookies, and lemon crinkle cookies.
+For more unique flavors, try these double chocolate cookies, brown butter chocolate chunk cookies, crème brûlée cookies, or lemon crinkle cookies.

 Jump to: